OVERVIEW

 FUNCTIONS

 The CED actively supports enteric disease outbreak investigations countrywide.
-This includes a steadily increasing number of food- and water-borne disease outbreaks.
+This includes food and water-borne disease outbreaks.

 During the national listeriosis outbreak of 2017 to 2018 the centre played a leading role in outbreak investigation and response, providing critical specialised laboratory testing and epidemiological support to the National Department of Health (NDoH) during what became the largest listeriosis outbreak ever recorded.
 The CED collated and analysed data on laboratory-confirmed cases and issued publically available weekly situation updates and provided technical expertise to the NDoH to guide and support outbreak investigation activities.
 The centre was also instrumental in guiding and actively participating in the investigation activities, as well as the subsequent laboratory testing which ultimately confirmed the outbreak source.
 An integral component of the investigation was the use of whole genome sequencing (WGS) data for clinical, food and environmental isolates; through close collaboration with the Sequencing Core Facility of the NICD, WGS was successfully used in real-time to guide outbreak investigation activities and identify the source.
 The centre was actively engaged in media interviews during the course of the outbreak, providing a source of scientifically correct information and important health promotion messaging to the public.
 In addition, the centre assisted with phenotypic confirmatory testing and WGS of clinical isolates from other African countries that were suspected to be linked with the outbreak.

-The CED laboratories provide specialised testing for enteric bacteria and viruses, including serotyping, pathotyping, biotyping and PCR where relevant.
-Molecular epidemiological testing, including PFGE, MLVA and more recently WGS, are utilised to characterise isolates and determine relatedness.
+The CED laboratories provide specialised testing for enteric bacteria and viruses, including serotyping, biotyping and PCR where relevant.
+Molecular epidemiological testing, including WGS, are utilised to characterise isolates and determine relatedness.
 This is of critical importance in outbreak investigations and outbreak source attribution

 The CED contributes to the training of medical professionals, including medical scientists, medical technologists, epidemiologists, nurses, registrars, and public health officials.